-History.- s.
-10, ch.
-59-163. - 274.10 Initiation of act.-This act shall govern the administration of the property of each governmental unit from the beginning of such governmental unit's fiscal year next succeeding Niay 28, 1959.
-History.- s.
-11, ch.
-59-163. - 274.11 County health department property.- Title to property purchased by county health departments establi shed pursuant to the provisions of chapter 154, whether purchased with federal, state or county funds, or any combination thereof, shall be vested in the board of county commissioners of the county where said county health department is located and shall be accounted for in accordance with the provisions of this chapter.
+274.10 Initiation of act.-This act shall govern the administration of the property of each governmental unit from the beginning of such governmental unit's fiscal year next succeeding May 28, 1959.

+274.11 County health department property.-Title to property purchased by county health departments established pursuant to the provisions of chapter 154, whether purchased with federal, state or county funds, or any combination thereof, shall be vested in the board of county commissioners of the county where said county health department is located and shall be accounted for in accordance with the provisions of this chapter.